wp-plugins/bp-profile-as-homepage/readme.txt

 If you want FACEBOOK like functionality for your buddypress installation where Homepage for Vistiors is different than Logged in users, you should try this plugin.
 This plugin performs following tasks:

-** when user log into your website, user is redirected to his/her profile ** when user try to move to homepage, user is redirected to his/her profile ** when user logs out of your website, user is redirected to homepage of the website.
+** when user log into your website, user is redirected to his/her profile.
+** when user try to move to homepage, user is redirected to his/her profile.
+** when user logs out of your website, user is redirected to homepage of the website.

 because once users are logged in, there is no need to appeal them to register,so they shouldn't be sent their again.